 08 of 10

-Cut several broomsticks out of poster board (one less than you have players).
+Cut several broomsticks out of poster board (one fewer than you have players).
 Tape them to the floor.
-Just like in musical chairs, play some music and have kids circle the line of broomsticks.
-When the music stops, kids sit on a broomstick and the player left standing is out.
-Take away one of the broomsticks and continue the game until one player is left.Continue to 9 of 10 below.
+Just like with musical chairs, play some music and have players circle the line of broomsticks.
+When the music stops, players must sit on a broomstick, and the player left standing is out.
+Then, take away one of the broomsticks, and continue the game until only one player is left.Continue to 9 of 10 below.

 09 of 10

 Set out two cauldrons with two lists of ingredients to make spells.
 Hide the ingredients around the party space.
-Divide the guests into two teams and send them on a scavenger hunt to find the ingredients needed to fill their cauldrons.
-The first team to find and get all of their items into their cauldron wins.
+Divide guests into two teams, and send them on a scavenger hunt to find the ingredients needed to fill their cauldrons.
+The first team to find all of its items and put them in the cauldron wins.

 10 of 10

-Fill a witch pinata with an assortment of treats.
-Hand each guest a witch’s hat.
-Have players take turns whacking the pinata with a broomstick.
-When the witch breaks open and the treats spill to the ground, players must scoop them up into their overturned witches’ hats.
+Fill a witch hat-shaped piñata (or simply a piñata with a spooky or magical theme) with an assortment of treats.
+Hand each guest a witch hat.
+Then, have players take turns whacking the piñata with a broomstick.
+When the piñata breaks open and the treats spill to the ground, players must scoop them up using their witch hats.